 Here's an overview of the specific ingredients for this recipe.
 For the exact ingredients and measurements, please scroll to the recipe card below.

-- Miso paste.
-There are many varieties out there, but in this recipe I specifically use white Miso paste.
+Miso paste: This is the secret ingredient that gives the mash a savory flavor.
+It is a fantastic way to add depth and umami to your vegan dishes.
+There are many varieties out there, but in this recipe, I specifically use white Miso paste.
 It's my literally go-to ingredient for every recipe.
 It has a bold umami flavor and works perfectly in pesto.
 I usually buy Organic Miso by Hikari Miso on Amazon.
-However, Kroger sells it too;
+However, Kroger sells it too

 - Cook the potatoes.
 Bring a large pot of water to a boil and add peeled and chopped potatoes.
 Reduce the heat to medium low, cover the pot with a lid keeping it slightly ajar and cook the potatoes until they are tender when poked with a knife, about 15 minute.